Angloromani: Syntax

-Samples of Angloromani
+Samples

 The Anglo-Romani Project, an initiative of the Romani community of Blackburn and the Lancashire Traveller Education Service, has samples of Anglo-Romani conversation as well as documentation, which it has collected with the aim of documenting the Anglo-Romani lexicon in its regional and dialectal variation.
 Samples of conversation and their meaning can be found on their website.
+A dictionary of Anglo-Romani words and their etymology can be found on the Romani Project website.

 Some common phrases

+An example of a phrase in Angloromani is The mush was jalling down the drom with his gry ('The man was walking down the road with his horse').